victor-smirnov/memoria-site/content/en/docs/applications/co-design/index.md

 toc: true
 ---

+**This page describes functionality or feature that may not necessary exist at the time of writing.
+HW/SW co-design is meant to be a _showcase_ of Memoria as an application development framework, it will be gradually available when it's ready.**

 ## Basic information

 By hardware/software co-design we mean a system design process when, given some functionality, we have a choice to implement it in hardware or in software.
 Actually, there are not that much of substantial difference between those two options, the problem is that corresponding engineering practices are _very different_.
 Co-design framework aims to align them to each other and, if possible, unify into a single seamless _super-process_.